 Organ Theft: As revealed in MGS4.
 The battle with Raiden left Solidus brain-dead (shades of Big Boss again), and later used for transplants to revive Big Boss.
 Yuck.

-Papa Wolf: He did not take it well when he learned that the Patriots had wiped Raiden's memory, and probably took him from him.
+Papa Wolf: He did not take it well when he learned that the Patriots had wiped Raiden's memory, and probably stole him from Solidus' home.

 Properly Paranoid: Nearing the end of MGS2, Solidus gives Raiden a speech about how the Patriots intended to protect their own power via massive censorship.
 Come MGS4, and we see that Solidus's fears turned out to be quite correct.